-Old Houses from Romania and their Meanings
+Old Houses in the Romanian Villages and their Meanings

+The Romanian peasant considers that his house stands at the core of his existence.
 Until the beginning of the 20th century, the traditional house was a single-storey structure, built of adobe, or with logs, employing corner joints.

 The roof was initially thatched, or covered with spruce shingles (dranita, sindrila).